CAT Exam Pattern 2024-25: Check Exam Duration, Total Marks & Marking Scheme

 CAT Exam Pattern 2024-25

-The CAT exam pattern assesses candidates' ability to solve mathematical and reasoning problems under time constraints accurately.
+- The CAT exam pattern judges the skills of candidates to perform mathematical and reasoning calculations under time constraints correctly.

-The CAT 2024 question paper will consist of three sections:
+CAT 2024 question paper shall have, three sections:

-Verbal Ability and Reading Comprehension (VARC) - Contains 24 questions with a total weightage of 72 marks.
+- Verbal Ability and Reading Comprehension (VARC)- 24 questions and a total of 72 marks.

-Data Interpretation and Logical Reasoning (DILR) - Includes 20 questions with a total weightage of 60 marks.
+- Data Interpretation and Logical Reasoning (DILR) - There are 20 questions having total weightage of 60 marks.

-Quantitative Aptitude (QA) - Comprises 22 questions with a total weightage of 66 marks.
+- Quantitative Aptitude (QA) - It consists of 22 questions with a combined weightage of 66 marks.

 The table below shows some of the key highlights of the CAT 2024-25 Pattern.